Sean Strickland: Ultimate Fighting Championship

+2014

 Strickland made his UFC debut at UFC 171 on March 15, 2014, facing Bubba McDaniel.
 Strickland won via rear-naked choke submission in the first round.

 Strickland made his next appearance at UFC Fight Night 41 against Luke Barnatt on May 31, 2014.
 Strickland won via split decision.
 11 out of 11 media outlets scored the bout for Barnatt.

+2015

 Strickland faced Santiago Ponzinibbio in a welterweight bout on February 22, 2015, at UFC Fight Night 61.
 Strickland lost the back and forth fight via unanimous decision.

+As a part of his training for his fight with Ponzinibbio, Strickland took part in Josh Koscheck's fight camp in Fresno, California, for Koscheck's fight with Jake Ellenberger at UFC 184.

 Strickland faced Igor Araújo on July 15, 2015, at UFC Fight Night 71.
 He won the fight by unanimous decision.

+2016

 Strickland faced Alex Garcia on February 21, 2016, at UFC Fight Night 83.
 After a back-and-forth first two rounds, Strickland won the fight via TKO in the third round.

 Strickland next faced Tom Breese on June 4, 2016, at UFC 199.
 He won the fight via split decision.

 Strickland was expected to face Tim Means on August 20, 2016, at UFC 202.
 However Strickland pulled out of the fight in early August citing a knee injury.
 He was replaced by promotional newcomer Sabah Homasi.

+2017

 Strickland faced Kamaru Usman on April 8, 2017, at UFC 210.
 He lost the fight via unanimous decision.

 Strickland faced Court McGee on November 11, 2017, at UFC Fight Night 120.
 This fight was back and forth for all three rounds and was initially announced a majority draw with scores of 30-27, 29-29, and 29-29.
 After the fight it was revealed there was an error in calculating the judges' scorecards and Strickland was declared the winner by unanimous decision.

+2018

 Strickland faced Elizeu Zaleski dos Santos on May 12, 2018, at UFC 224.
 He lost the fight via knockout in the first round.

 Strickland faced Nordine Taleb on October 27, 2018, at UFC Fight Night 138.
 He won the fight via technical knockout in the second round.
 Strickland became a free agent after the fight by fighting out his contract.